 pthread_key_delete - thread-specific data key deletion

-This function deletes a thread-specific data key previously returned by pthread_key_create().
+The pthread_key_delete() function shall delete a thread-specific data key previously returned by pthread_key_create().
 The thread-specific data values associated with key need not be NULL at the time pthread_key_delete() is called.
 It is the responsibility of the application to free any application storage or perform any cleanup actions for data structures related to the deleted key or associated thread-specific data in any threads; this cleanup can be done either before or after pthread_key_delete() is called.
-Any attempt to use key following the call to pthread_key_delete() results in undefined behaviour.
+Any attempt to use key following the call to pthread_key_delete() results in undefined behavior.

-The pthread_key_delete() function is callable from within destructor functions.
-No destructor functions will be invoked by pthread_key_delete().
-Any destructor function that may have been associated with key will no longer be called upon thread exit.
+The pthread_key_delete() function shall be callable from within destructor functions.
+No destructor functions shall be invoked by pthread_key_delete().
+Any destructor function that may have been associated with key shall no longer be called upon thread exit.

-If successful, the pthread_key_delete() function returns zero.
-Otherwise, an error number is returned to indicate the error.
+If successful, the pthread_key_delete() function shall return zero; otherwise, an error number shall be returned to indicate the error.

-The pthread_key_delete() function will not return an error code of [EINTR].
+The pthread_key_delete() function shall not return an error code of [EINTR].

 A thread-specific data key deletion function has been included in order to allow the resources associated with an unused thread-specific data key to be freed.
 Unused thread-specific data keys can arise, among other scenarios, when a dynamically loaded module that allocated a key is unloaded.